 5 Reasons Why Your Child Has School Anxiety

 This reason gets my blood pumping!
-I remember when my son first went to school and he came home with a scratch on his face.
-I wanted revenge and I wanted it now.
-I calmed down a bit when I was reminded that it was a 4 year old that scratched him.
+When my son first went to school, he came home with a scratch on his face.
+I wanted revenge, and I wanted it now.
+I calmed down a bit when I was reminded that it was a 4-year old that scratched him.

 Luckily, it wasn’t bullying, and that was the last time it happened.